OmarMiniesy/Notes/Windows/Windows OS/File System.md

 - Not always the case.
 - The location of that folder is stored in the `%windir%` environment variable.

-The `C:\Windows\System32` folder is essential, as it holds the files necessary for the Operating System to function.
+The `C:\Windows\System32` folder is essential, as it holds the files necessary for the Operating System to function, such as the [[Windows Registry]] hives.

 ##### Data Streams